Image rights attorney

 The right to one's image is an autonomous right established by case law and linked to Article 9 of the French Civil Code (protection of privacy), supplemented by Articles 226-1 and 226-2 of the French Criminal Code (image capture in private settings).
 It allows each person to control the use of their image.

 Any use of a person's image requires their specific consent, meaning consent given for a determined use, a defined medium and territory, except for exceptions provided by law.
 This right protects individuals' privacy and personality by regulating how their images can be used.
-Attorneys specializing in image rights ensure the defense and protection of these rights.

 Exceptions to image rights.